ayushsingh82/EcoMonad/Readme.md

 # EcoMonad

-**EcoMonad** is a blockchain-powered carbon emissions tracking and verification platform built on the Pharos Network.
+**EcoMonad** is a blockchain-powered carbon emissions tracking and verification platform built on the Monad Network.
 It provides transparent, immutable records of carbon emissions across various sectors, helping organizations monitor, report, and reduce their carbon footprint.

 ---